victorers1/personal-blog/src/content/notes/pc-config.md

 ## Intro

+These are my config files for some of the programs I use.
+Hope they will never be needed.

 ## Oh-my-posh Profile

 Configured Theme and aliases in order to make it look like Linux shell with oh-my-zhs.